Where to Stay for Brisbane 2032

 Cairns

 Football preliminaries at Barlow Park.
-Mature tourism hotel market thanks to the Great Barrier Reef.
+Mature tourism market thanks to the Great Barrier Reef.
 2-hour flight from Brisbane.

 Townsville